MIL-or-MINT/lab-site/_posts/2023-02-01-multiverse-multiplexing.md

 <h4>BibTeX</h4>
 <pre>
 @inproceedings{sarma2023multiverse,
-	title        = {multiverse: Multiplexing alternative data analyses in R notebooks}, author       = {Sarma, Abhraneel and Kale, Alex and Moon, Michael Jongho and Taback, Nathan and Chevalier, Fanny and Hullman, Jessica and Kay, Matthew}, booktitle    = {Proceedings of the 2023 CHI conference on human factors in computing systems}, pages        = {1--15},
+  title={multiverse: Multiplexing alternative data analyses in R notebooks}, author={Sarma, Abhraneel and Kale, Alex and Moon, Michael Jongho and Taback, Nathan and Chevalier, Fanny and Hullman, Jessica and Kay, Matthew}, booktitle={Proceedings of the 2023 CHI conference on human factors in computing systems}, pages={1--15}, year={2023}
-	year         = {2023}
 }
 </pre>
 </div>